 In 2003 it was taken out of service as it needed boiler and firebox repairs.

-In April 2009 it was bought by the Norfolk Heritage Steam Railway Ltd to run on the Mid-Norfolk Railway.
+In April 2009 it was bought by the Norfolk Heritage Steam Railway Ltd.

-The locomotive will operate on the Mid-Norfolk Railway when the restoration work is complete.
-This work was started in May 2009 at a private site adjacent to Yaxham Station.
+The restoration work was started in May 2009 at a private site adjacent to Yaxham Station.
 In November 2017 it was moved to the Bressingham Steam Museum.